Koredotcom/SearchAssist-Toolkit/Blog/Draft/OptimizingSearchRelevancy.md

 #### 1. Extraction Configuration
 - **Web Pages**: For clients with more than 500 web pages, we recommended a page-based chunking strategy or increasing the chunk length to 5,000 tokens.
 For smaller data sets, the default 400-token chunking remained effective.
 - **Files**: For clients with more than 200 pages across multiple files, we suggested a page-based chunking strategy or increasing the chunk length to 5,000 tokens.
 For smaller data sets, the default 400-token chunking was suitable.
-- **Structured Data**: When the data contained tables and images, we implemented a layout-aware extraction strategy to preserve the context and structure of the information.
+- **Structured Documents**: When the data contained tables and images, we implemented a layout-aware extraction strategy to preserve the context and structure of the information.

 #### 2. Indexing Configuration
 - **Embeddings**: We included only the title and content of the chunks in the embeddings, removing the source information.
 This helped reduce the bias introduced by the default approach.